 How to care for sharp opposed to long nails

 If your guinea pigs nails are just sharp or if they are sharp whilst waiting for their monthly trim at the vets then using a simple nail file is perfect.
-There are no special nail files for guinea pigs but we prefer to use these ones as they are small enough to sneak a quick file in whilst our piggies are having their lap time treats.
+There are no special nail files for guinea pigs but we prefer to use ones like these as they are small enough to sneak a quick file in whilst our piggies are having their lap time treats

 The most important thing to remember is if your not confident trimming your guinea pigs nails or they really seem to hate it, then consult your vet on where to take them to have it performed by a professional.

 Hopefully now you know How to cut a guinea pigs nails.
 The more you perform this, the easier it will become.
 Every guinea pig is different and some are fine with having their nails cut and others not.
 We would love to hear your experience of cutting your guinea pigs nails!
 Comment below!